134th (Cornwall) Heavy Battery, Royal Garrison Artillery: Origin

 134th (Cornwall) Heavy Battery was formed in July 1915 by Nos 1 (Padstow) and 2 (Penzance) Heavy Btys of the Cornwall (Duke of Cornwall's) Royal Garrison Artillery, a 'defended ports' coast defence unit of the pre-war part-time Territorial Force.
-It was one of one of only two all-TF heavy field batteries raised from defended ports units.
+It was one of only two all-TF heavy field batteries raised from defended ports units.
 It went to Woolwich about 250 strong on 12 August, from where it supplied reinforcements to RGA units fighting on the Western Front, at Gallipoli and in Egypt.
 On 20 November the battery was ordered to mobilise as a howitzer battery of the Royal Garrison Artillery for service in the East African Campaign.
 With a strength of 124 all ranks it embarked at Southampton on 26 December 1915, arriving at Mombasa on 1 February 1916.
 At Maktau it took over four Indian Army pattern 5.4-inch howitzers, which were drawn by oxen.
 633 Company Army Service Corps was formed on 12 January 1916 as the Ammunition Column (Motor Transport) for the battery.